jerry3k/docker-eth/README.md

 Simple and easy to run, if you have a Nvidia GPU and want to mine eth.

-**Note:** This image builds ethminer, which an activily maintained Genoil fork <https://github.com/ethereum-mining/ethminer>
+This image pulls https://github.com/ethereum-mining/ethminer/releases unpacks it, and makes it ready to use in nvidia-docker.

 ### Requirements
 - Nvidia drivers for your GPU, you can get them here: [Nvidia drivers](http://www.nvidia.com/Download/index.aspx)